SDSU Science & Engineering Sampler

-View displays of the heart circulation, cardiac anatomy, and actual data recordings of a heart attack.
-Conduct your own experiment using a computer to record autonomic reflex changes in heart rate to exercise/ breath-holding.
-See how we measure changes of signaling molecules in the heart during and after heart attack.
+View displays of heart circulation, cardiac anatomy, and actual data recordings of a heart attack.
+Conduct your own experiment using a computer to record changes in HR to exercise and simulated driving.

 A wide range of lasers, used in multi-photon nonlinear laser techniques for biomedical and environmental applications, will be on display.

 Make a Bouncing Ball with Polymer ChemistryLSN 2nd-Floor Entrance

 Make a polymer bouncing ball out of common household items.

 See big bugs, hairy spiders, skeletons, furs, feathers, plants, and more from our vast museum collection.
 Learn about field biology and natural history education at SDSU.